deepaklearner/sample_cypher/README3.md

        ELSE NULL
      END AS Level

-// Make sure we only have one row per user
+// Ensure that only one row is returned per user
 WITH DISTINCT user.employeeNumber AS employeeNumber,
              user.managerid AS managerid,
              Level,